edamla/mediterraneanagency/_books/2021-09-01-diary-of-the-shrew.md

 gangs...
 And all the while, her diary is playing a magical game with her!
 How so?
 I won’t spoil it!
 You’ll have to see for yourself.
-Defi- nitely give it a read!
+Definitely give it a read!
 Because fun is guaranteed!
 <!--more-->